WETLANDS AND STREAMS CODE

 Find your property on the City's Critical Areas Map.

-On December 13, 2016 the City adopted new Critical Areas regulations:
+The City has adopted new Critical Areas regulations:

 Wetlands, Streams, Minor Lakes, Fish and Wildlife Habitat Conservation Areas and Frequently Flooded Areas (Chapter 90 Kirkland Zoning Code